 BOSTON ( TheStreet) -- Retirees might have another $115,000, on average, if they'll just let Schwab ( SCHW) work a little less hard for them.

+That is, Schwab thinks retirees can benefit as it offers them less active management of funds but more advice.
 On Tuesday, Schwab Retirement Plan Services -- a 401(k) provider to approximately 1.5 million workers saving through company retirement plans -- announced an index fund-focused 401(k) platform it says is "designed to lower costs, simplify investing and help workers better prepare for retirement."

 It's cheaper to offer index funds than actively managed mutual funds in 401(k) plans, and Schwab says it has a way to let retirees take advantage of that.